 - Frequent nighttime urination

-Commercial Drivers Can Still Drive With Sleep Apnea
+Commercial Truck Drivers Can Still Drive With Diagnosed Sleep Apnea

-Until the FMCSA establishes regulations dealing specifically with obstructive sleep apnea, the condition falls under the general requirement that anyone with a diagnosed disorder that could interfere with their ability to drive safely cannot be medically qualified for a commercial driver’s license.
+Now that the FMCSA has failed to establish regulations dealing specifically with obstructive sleep apnea, the condition falls under the general requirement that anyone with a diagnosed disorder that could interfere with their ability to drive safely cannot be medically qualified for a commercial driver’s license.

-However, once the sleep apnea is treated, the driver may qualify for “medically qualified to drive” status, meaning he can continue to operate a truck as long as he continues treatment and the treatment is effective.
+However, once the sleep apnea is treated, the driver may qualify for “medically qualified to drive” status.
+This means he can operate a truck as long as he continues treatment and it's effective.

 Treatment for sleep apnea may include: